ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### The while statement

 The while loop executes as long as the condition remains true.
 In Python, like in C, any non-zero integer value is true; zero is false.
-The condition may also be a string or list value, in fact any sequence; anything with a non-zero length is true, empty sequences are false.
+The condition may also be a string or list value, in fact, any sequence; anything with a non-zero length is true, and empty sequences are false.

 The test used in the example is a simple comparison.
 The standard comparison operators are written the same as in C: `<` (less than), `>` (greater than), `==` (equal to), `<=` (less than or equal to), `>=` (greater than or equal to) and `!=` (not equal to).